Gekkio/mooneye-test-suite/README.markdown

 - writes the Fibonacci numbers 3/5/8/13/21/34 to the registers B/C/D/E/H/L
 - executes an `LD B, B` opcode
 - sends the same Fibonacci numbers using the link port.
 In emulators, the serial interrupt doesn't need to be implemented since the mechanism uses busy looping to wait for the transfer to complete instead of relying on the interrupt
+- executes an `LD B, B` opcode, followed by an infinite JR loop (JR pointing to itself)

 A failing test:

+- writes the byte `0x42` to the registers B/C/D/E/H/L
-- executes an `LD B, B` opcode, but the B/C/D/E/H/L registers won't contain the "magic" Fibonacci numbers
+- executes an `LD B, B` opcode
 - sends the byte `0x42` 6 times using the serial port
+- executes an `LD B, B` opcode, followed by an infinite JR loop (JR pointing to itself)

+If you don't have a full Game boy system, pass/fail reporting can be sped up by making sure LY (0xff44) and SC (0xff01) both return 0xff when read.
+This will bypass some unnecessary drawing code and waiting for serial transfer to finish.

 ## Hardware testing